F01x023/Hello-World-/README.md

 # Hello-World-
-I want it ti clone for BTC development
+I want it to make a clone of BTC development